My name’s Nerm and I do a bunch of stuff with music, events and media. I love making new things happen.

 Personal highlights include having Aphex Twin as “DJ AFX” playing our residency at the legendary club Herbal in Shoreditch and our clubnight “Supersonic Buddha” achieving kind of a cult status during it’s extended residency at Brick Lane’s Vibe Bar.
 We started heavily touring India annually in 2000 and regularly playing Glastonbury Festival in 2002.

 As I was being interviewed a lot by the BBC, it seemed like a natural step to becoming a presenter across their networks, starting in 2003 with a one-off special on BBC Radio One.
-A regular show on BBC Asian Network “Electro East” started in 2006 for 4 years, representing the alternative side of music on that station and I also dipped my toe into more mainstream presenting stuff with a bunch of TV appearances.
+A regular show on BBC Asian Network “Electro East” started in 2006 for 4 years, representing the alternative side of music on the station.
+I also dipped my toe into the mainstream side of presenting with a bunch of live and TV appearances.

 I was a BBC Radio One DJ for a few years alongside Shiva Soundsystem label mate D-Code, representing the flip-side to Drum and Bass and genre-blurring, with guests like Matt Helders from Arctic Monkeys and exclusives from the Prodigy with Dave Grohl.
 As well as our show, we did a bunch of stand-ins and co-presents with Mary Anne Hobbs, Annie Mac and Zane Lowe.

-I then popped up on BBC 6Music, mixing even more diametrically opposed forms of music together, mainly on the 6Mix alongside fellow residents Groove Armada, Erol Alkan, Andrew Weatherall, Tiga, Ben Watt and guests DJ Shadow and Thom Yorke.
+I then popped up on BBC 6Music, mixing even more diametrically opposed forms of music together, mainly on the 6Mix (alongside fellow residents Groove Armada, Erol Alkan, Andrew Weatherall, Tiga, Ben Watt and guests DJ Shadow and Thom Yorke) and standing in for Gilles Peterson.

 I love working with audio and have soundtracked cinematically released feature films, TV shows, catwalks, art and photography exhibitions.
 I’ve done remixes for a bunch of well-know artists and a solo track or two.
 They’re usually way more danceable and radio-friendly when I work with D-Code.

-I’ve written a few things, mainly about culture, media and music with articles for the BBC, Time Out, Rolling Stone and The Independent.
+I’ve written a few things, mainly about culture, media and music with articles for the BBC, Time Out, Rolling Stone, Mixmag, Vice and The Independent.

 I was the head creative consultant for BUDX with Budweiser and Vice India, a run of festivals, documentary series and trans-continental musical collaboration project across four contemporary genres.